datalad/datalad-osf/docs/source/exportdatacode.rst

     $ mkdir code
     $ cd code
-    $ echo "This is just an example file just to show the different ways of saving data in a DataLad Dataset." > example.txt
+    $ echo "This is just an example file just to show the different ways of saving data in a DataLad dataset." > example.txt
     $ datalad save --to-git -m "created an example.txt"

-We now have a Dataset with one file that can be worked on using GitHub and one that should be tracked using `git-annex`.
+We now have a dataset with one file that can be worked on using GitHub and one that should be tracked using `git-annex`.

 Setting up the OSF Remote
 ^^^^^^^^^^^^^^^^^^^^^^^^^